BinaryIgor/blog/posts/how-many-http-requests-per-second-can-a-single-machine-handle.md

 ...
 ```

-To check whether performance does not decrease with time, I have also run **average_long_load** test:
+To check whether performance does not decrease over time, I have also run an **average_long_load** test:
 ```
 ...